blogmywiki/wordobit/README.md

 So 'a' is in the word but it's in the wrong place.

 Upper case letters are in the right place, so we know this word ends in 'T'.

+If you run out of guesses, it tells you what the word was.

+If you get it right, it gives you your score.

+In either case after a short pause it picks a new word for you.

 There's a video about the program and how it works: https://youtu.be/YSkGlyjsL-8